particle-iot/docs/src/content/tutorials/projects/maker-kit.md

 **When I press the Do Button, the D7 LED blinks but the servo doesn't move.** IFTTT is communicating successfully with the Photon, but the Photon is not communicating with the servo.
 Double-check your wiring: the servo's brown or black wire should go to GND, the orange wire to Vin, and the yellow wire to D0.

-**When I press the Do Button, nothing happens.** If you were able to successfully create a recipe for your device but nothing happens when you press the Do Button, try moving your device closer to your wifi router or access point.
+**When I press the Do Button, nothing happens.** If you were able to successfully create a recipe for your device but nothing happens when you press the Do Button, try moving your device closer to your Wi-Fi router or access point.

 If you have issues that can't be solved here, post on our [community forums](https://community.particle.io/c/troubleshooting).